tatianarincon96/tatianarincon96/README.md

-- 👋 Hi, I’m @tatianarincon96
+- 👋 Hi, I’m Tatiana Rincon
-- 👀 I’m interested in.. a lot of things: Programming, Technology, Innovation, Aerial Silks, Tennis, Food, Lol.. haha
+- 👀 I’m interested in finding the best version of myself.
+I try to do better everytime, growing personally and professionally.
-- 🌱 I’m currently learning MySQL, Javascript, HTML, CSS, metodologías ágiles
+- 🌱 I’m currently learning MySQL, Javascript, HTML, CSS
 - 📫 How to reach me tatianalunarincon@gmail.com

 <!---